Origins of Online Yahtzee

 Annual sales have grown steadily since its release, a rarity in the mobile games market.
 That success caught Hasbro’s attention and the two companies were eventually able to conclude a licensing deal.
 As a result, Scopely released Yahtzee With Buddies, essentially the same game as their original app but now partnered with gaming giant Hasbro.
 Scopely was able to scale up quickly, outsourcing some of the development and translation work that was needed for the new international markets that it could now access through the new corporate partnership.

 Yahtzee With Buddies was released in April 2015 on iOS, Android, and the Apple Watch.
 The app saw more than 1 million downloads in its first four days.
 Digital Yahtzee had rocketed to the stratosphere.

 The Future of Playing Yahtzee Online

 Forty-five years after having made the transition from the tabletop to the computer screen, Yahtzee is thriving as an ever-evolving online game.
 There were many false starts, like games with half-baked internet capabilities or local multiplayer only.
+And we're still waiting for a video game adaptation of all variation games like Word Yahtzee or Triple Yahtzee online.
 But Yahtzee’s emergence as an online game is a testament to the developers and programmers and their ability to simulate a Yahtzee game with real dice.

-Yahtzee couldn’t be contained to the tabletop and it will surely continue to change with the times.
+The world's most popular dice game couldn’t be contained to the tabletop or even handheld Yahztee and it will surely continue to change with the times.
 It is a rare game that has been proven adept at adapting to new technologies.
 As long as there is a demand to play Yahtzee online, publishers will continue creating new games and apps.
 All indications point to Yahtzee growing beyond the computer screen.
-Virtual reality Yahtzee may be just around the corner and then the sky is the limit with new forms that we can not even imagine today.
+Virtual reality or holographic Yahtzee may be just around the corner and then the sky is the limit with new forms that we can not even imagine today.